Associated Screen News of Canada

-Associated Screen News of Canada (ASN) was a Montreal-based film production company which, from the mid-1920s to the 1950s, was the largest private film production company in Canada.
+Associated Screen News of Canada (ASN) was a Montreal-based film production company.
+It was the largest private film production company in Canada from the mid-1920s to the 1950s.

 Background

 The first-ever sponsored film, the precursor of both the documentary and the television commercial, was created in 1898 by the Canadian farm equipment manufacturer Massey Harris, which wanted to show its reaper-binder at work on Ontario farms.
 By 1900, Massey Harris founder Hart Massey was running clips of the Second Boer War at his theatre, Toronto's Massey Hall, to raise funds for the Canadian Patriotic Fund.

 These films came from the English producer Charles Urban, whose company, the Warwick Trading Company, produced and/or distributed three-quarters of the films exhibited in Britain at that time.
 In 1900, to encourage tourism and immigration, the Canadian Pacific Railway (CPR) hired Urban to shoot films in Canada and distribute them in Britain.
 In 1903, Urban left Warwick to found the Charles Urban Trading Company which, beginning in 1903, was a major distributor of Canadian films in Britain, including those made by the CPR.
 As early as 1891, the CPR had been producing films to attract British and American tourists and encourage rail travel in western Canada.
 These films were so successful that, to this day, when many non-Canadians think of Canada, they think of the Rocky Mountains, Banff and Lake Louise; in 2019, Banff National Park attracted 4.2 million international visitors.

 Also in 1903, Urban began making his own propaganda films in Canada.
 He sent three British cinematographers to Canada, and formed the Bioscope Company of Canada specifically to produce films for the CPR.
 (Nova Scotia's Canadian Bioscope Company was not related to Urban's firm.)
 In 1903 and 1904, Bioscope made the 35-film series Living Canada, re-released in 1906 as Wonders of Canada.
 He would continue to make CPR films until 1917, all while remaining based in London.

 In 1909, Urban began commercializing the Kinemacolor process through the Natural Color Kinematograph Company.
 Several independent companies were formed around to exploit the Kinemacolor patent, the most notable being the Kinemacolor Company of America.
 However, the Kinemacolor process fell into obscurity after Urban lost the Kinemacolor patent in a 1915 lawsuit.
 In 1917, when the US entered World War I, he joined William Kissam Vanderbilt's company, Official Government Pictures (OGP), which had the contract to distribute propaganda films in America.
 In 1919, Urban agreed to buy William Randolph Hearst's film studio in Irvington, New York and suggested to CPR president Edward Wentworth Beatty that they partner to establish Associated Screen News, New York, which would produce and sell newsreel stories.
 Also that year, Urban and OGP's president George McLeod Baynes bought The Selznick News and established a newsreel service called Kinograms.